Confinement and chiral symmetry breaking in holography: a smooth switch-off

 We can now find the full set of D5 embeddings by numerically shooting from the horizon or $\rho=0$.
 We display the well-known solutions for the black hole metric in Figure~\ref{fig:D5_BH} for $u_0=1$.
 These have the same phase structure as the D7~brane embeddings discussed in \cite{Babington:2003vm,Apreda:2005yz,Mateos:2006nu}.

 The only massless embedding is $w=0$, which terminates on the horizon.
-There is therefore a second order "meson melting" transition \cite{Hoyos-Badajoz:2006dzi} for a massless quark as soon as temperature is switched on - here bound states acquire an imaginary part to their mass as they become quasi-normal modes of the black hole.
+There is therefore a continuous "meson melting" transition \cite{Hoyos-Badajoz:2006dzi} for a massless quark as soon as temperature is switched on - here bound states acquire an imaginary part to their mass as they become quasi-normal modes of the black hole.

-Embeddings with non-zero quark mass divide into black hole embeddings at low mass and Minkowski embeddings at high mass.
+Embeddings with non-zero quark mass divide into black hole embeddings at low mass and Minkowski embeddings at high mass (where we compare the mass to the temperature).
 In between there is a first order transition that can be seen from the overlapping solutions in Figure~\ref{fig:D5_BH} that are well known to form a swallow tail first order free energy plot.
 The critical mass at which the free energies exchange dominance is at around $m/u_0=1.155$.
 Thus as temperature rises there is a first order meson melting transition for the massive quarks.

 In the theory with compact $z$ direction and temperature, the black hole describes the high temperature phase above the deconfinement transition.
 The $z$ periodicity, that is not evident in the geometry, plays no role in the D5 physics in this phase.